brunagil/brunagil/README.md

 <div align="left">

-I've been working as a **frontend engineer since 2018**.
-After working for 2 years in the business consulting field, I did my career transition to the IT field through {reprograma}'s Bootcamp. ✨ I'm passionate learner and someone who loves Computer science, technology and politics 💻.
+After working for 2 years in the business consulting field, I did my career transition to the IT field through {reprograma}'s Bootcamp.
+I've been working professionally as a **frontend engineer since 2019**. ✨ I'm passionate learner and someone who loves Computer science, technology and politics 💻.
 I strive for a more diverse and inclusive environment for underrepresented groups in any company I work on 💡.
-I am currently living in Berlin, Germany 🇩🇪
+Currently based in Berlin, Germany 🇩🇪
 &nbsp;

   💬 Please feel free to contribute to my repositories 🤓